lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h4 id="optionality">Optionality</h4>

-An engineer avoids force-unwraps.
+Avoids force-unwraps.
 Basically, if an object is optional, that's because it really might be `nil` in certain conditions.
-If an engineer is 100% sure (which is usually impossible) that the optional value can't be `nil`, it's better to state their point of view explicitly.
+If you are 100% sure (which is usually impossible) that the optional value can't be `nil`, it's better to state your point of view explicitly.
 For instance, by adding some kind of assertion inside a `guard` statement.

 A possibly justified reason to have a force-unwrapped variable is late initialization.
 However, the latter may also be error-prone and should be avoided.

-Another acceptable reason to have a force-unwrap is an optional API which returns `nil` only if there's a programming error (e.g., creating an URL from `String` in Foundation : `let url = URL(string: "https://www.apple.com")!`).
-However, an engineer should not rely on third-party APIs' implementation details since they might change any moment and without notice.
+Another acceptable reason to have a force-unwrap is an optional API which returns `nil` only if there's a programming error (e.g., creating an URL from `String` in Foundation: `let url = URL(string: "https://www.apple.com")!`).
+However, you should not rely on third-party APIs' implementation details since they might change any moment and without notice.

-In testing code, force-unwraps are more welcome because if they fail, the test fails too, and this is desired.
+In testing code, force-unwraps are less discouraged because if they fail, the test fails too, and this is desired.
+However modern testing helpers like Testing's `#require` macro should be preferred.

 <h4 id="state-and-side-effects">State and Side Effects</h4>

-Clean functions are preferred over state-changing ones.
-Unidirectional flow is preferred over side effects.
+Prefer clean functions over state-changing ones.
+Prefer unidirectional flow over side effects.
 It makes code less error-prone, improves readability and testability.

 **Don't**:
 ```swift